How to Invest in Commercial Real Estate

 Next, you’ll want to think about what type of owner you want to be.
 Are you a hands-on type, that wants to own your own commercial building and handle all aspects of the lease agreements, zoning applications, health regulations, and so on?
 Or do you simply want to invest in a company that will handle that for you?

 It depends on what you want out of your commercial investment and where you want to go moving forward.
 If you’re looking to take a hands-off role, where you don’t have to worry about a tenant fulfilling their lease terms, then it’s a good idea to explore your options.
-There are many opportunities available ranging from exchange-traded funds (ETFs) and hard lending to crowdfunding real estate and real estate investment trusts (REITs).
+There are many opportunities available ranging from real estate IRAs, exchange-traded funds (ETFs) and hard lending to crowdfunding real estate and real estate investment trusts (REITs).

 This is where Jamestown Invest comes into play.
 Jamestown carefully vets market opportunities and pairs investors with value-add opportunities while managing all aspects of the investment — from acquisition to management and everything in between.
 Jamestown can get you started in commercial real estate with just $2,500 — in a few simple steps.